ddgcarbayo/spiderhack/readme.md

-Slideshare to pdf converter in nodejs
+Slideshare to pdf converter in nodejs (Version 8)

+npm install and npm start

+Enjoy!